Overview

 What you told us in earlier phases

-We kicked off this project by asking the community what they love about the Morayfield area and what Council should focus on as the area grows and develops.
+We started the project by asking the community what they love about the Morayfield area and what Council should focus on as the area grows and develops.

 Between Tuesday 19 April and Monday 30 May 2022, people who live, work or visit the area were invited to participate by: